Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter7.md

 "Well," the Duke said, and Lin caught something in his voice that might have been amusement, "this is certainly more interesting than the usual harvest festival."

-"Your Grace—" Lord Aldric began, his thin face pinched with the expression of someone who'd just watched the natural order crumble into amusing but heretical pieces.
+"Your Grace—" Lord Brennan began, his thin face pinched with the expression of someone who'd just watched the natural order crumble into amusing but heretical pieces.

 "Is fascinated by magical innovation," the Duke finished smoothly, his gray eyes twinkling with what Lin was beginning to recognize as dangerous political maneuvering.
-"Aren't you, Aldric?
+"Aren't you, Brennan?
 Just this morning you were telling me how the kingdom needs to encourage young mages to push boundaries."

-Lord Aldric's mouth opened and closed like a fish gasping for air, which was honestly a bit unfair to fish, who at least had the excuse of being out of their element.
+Lord Brennan's mouth opened and closed like a fish gasping for air, which was honestly a bit unfair to fish, who at least had the excuse of being out of their element.

 Lin felt Willi's hand settle on her shoulder—warm, reassuring, and slightly protective in a way that made her chest tight with gratitude.
 "Whatever happens," Willi murmured, her voice barely audible, "we're in this together."